vesuxyz/docs/blog/2025-07-31-earn-with-ETH/index.md

 ![Earn with ETH](earn-with-ETH.png)

-Ethereum launched exactly 10 years ago today.
+Ethereum just turned 10.
-A full decade later, it’s securing billions and just keeps running with zero downtime.
+A full decade of innovation, billions secured, and zero downtime.

-TradFi is catching up, but DeFi is still where ETH shines.
+If you believe in ETH for the long run, ask yourself: Is your ETH working for you?

-Here are 3 simple ways to make your ETH work.
+This post breaks down 3 simple ways to earn more ETH.
+Not by flipping tokens, but with real yield.
 Let’s start with the basics.

 ## Level 1: Simple lending